ilya-ilya/Advance_Wesnoth_Wars/README.md

 - Berserk tweak - Fury : Replace 'berserk' by a new 'Fury' weapon special, way more interesting.
 A warcry related to the fury level with also be displayed.

-- Ambushed tweak - Surprise Attacks : An ambush will trigger a quick combat in which the ambushed unit can't counter-attack.
+- *Updated* Ambushed tweak - Surprise Attacks : An ambush will trigger a quick combat in which the ambushed unit can't counter-attack.
 Awesome combined with NINJA WARS!

 - Ninja Wars (Stealthy units) : Most of units will melee back-stabs, poison arrows, distract from ZoC, be faster and invisible/ambushers in villages, forests, deep water, or everywhere at night.
 For funny PvP with fog-of-war focused on ambushes / hide&seek.